usaid-cs/yesterday-i-learned/java.md

 - I have been told that [JSP and Servlets are old stuff](https://www.quora.com/Do-Java-Web-Application-developers-still-need-to-know-JSP-and-Servlets-in-2019).
 And yet... [go learn both in 2022](https://www.upgrad.com/blog/top-java-web-application-technologies/)?
 - `Scanner in = new Scanner` needs to be closed, apparently.
 Use try-with-resources to do it, which... is just [putting that line in a `try` with no `catch`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
 - Did you know that Java*Script* is often faster than Java because they both use a VM?
+- "POJO" stands for [Plain Old Java Object](https://en.wikipedia.org/wiki/Plain_Old_Java_Object).
+What's *not* a POJO is a class that either extends a class, implements an interface, or is annotated.
+Beans are POJOs.

 ## Conventions